Social media marketing is hard work.

 - Click “Apply” in the bottom right

-- Save (Save changes to the current report), then hit “← Back” in the top left to go back to the newly customized report
+- Save (Save changes to current report), then hit “← Back” in the top left to go back to the newly customized report

 Now you are measuring social media traffic, engagement and conversions.
 You can see how it compares with the other traffic sources.